rorycl/sshagentca-docker/README.md

     ssh -p 48084 root@127.0.0.1

-This should work to allow certificate-based access as the sshd server uses the CA public key counterpart to the CA private key in this
+This should work to allow certificate-based access as the sshd server uses the CA public key counterpart to the CA private key using the `TrustedUserCAKeys` directive.
-directive:

-    TrustedUserCAKeys /etc/ssh/ca.pub

 ## License